adambard/learnxinyminutes-docs/sql.html.markdown

 SELECT dept_no, COUNT(dept_no) FROM dept_emp GROUP BY dept_no
 HAVING COUNT(dept_no) > 100

--- Aliases, using the optional keyword AS, can be used for column / table names.
+-- Aliases, using the optional keyword AS, can be used for column/table names.
 SELECT COUNT(A.*) AS total_employees, COUNT(B.*) total_departments
 FROM employees AS A, departments B